IntelLabs/nlp-architect/doc/source/chunker.rst

 We provide a simple example for training and running inference using the :py:class:`SequenceChunker <nlp_architect.models.chunker.SequenceChunker>` model.

 ``examples/chunker/train.py`` will load CONLL2000 dataset and train a model using given training parameters (batch size, epochs, external word embedding, etc.), save the model once done training and print the performance of the model on the test set.
 The example supports loading GloVe/Fasttext word embedding models to be used when training a model.
-The training method used in this example trains on both POS and Chunk labels concurently with equal targer loss weights, this is different than what is described in the paper_.
+The training method used in this example trains on both POS and Chunk labels concurrently with equal target loss weights, this is different than what is described in the paper_.

 ``examples/chunker/inference.py`` will load a saved model and a given text file with sentences and print the chunks found on the stdout.